Mitchellpkt/OperatorAware/README.md

 -  assault & battery
 -  shots fired

 The website [http://911callers.com/](http://911callers.com/) contains 89 calls to 911, including both emergency and non-emergency situations.
+It appears that all of the audio files are stored in the root directory, thus accessible by `wget 911callers.com/<callname>.swf`